top of page

 Gabrieleno Band of Mission Indians

-The Kizh Nation, also historically referred to as the Gabrieleño Band of Mission Indians, are the Indigenous people of the Los Angeles Basin and the Southern Channel Islands.
-Their name, “Kizh” (pronounced Keech), comes from the traditional willow-brush houses (kij) they lived in prior to colonization.
-The tribe's ancestral territory includes present-day Los Angeles, Orange, and parts of San Bernardino and Riverside counties.
+The Kizh Nation (pronounced Keech), historically misnamed the Gabrieleño Band of Mission Indians, are the Indigenous people of the Los Angeles Basin and Southern Channel Islands.
+Their name comes from their traditional willow-brush houses (kij), and their ancestral lands span present-day Los Angeles, Orange, and parts of San Bernardino and Riverside counties.
+For millennia before colonization, the Kizh thrived in well-established communities with sophisticated governance, trade networks, and sustainable land practices, speaking a Takic language and living off acorns, fish, and native plants.

 Matthew Teutimez